RU09342/lab-6taking-control-over-your-embedded-life-scrumbology-v2-lab-6/Open Loop Systems/README.md

 specified in the code is connected to the gate of the NMOS, while the UART cables are connected to their corresponding pins also documented in the code file.
 No other connections to the board are needed as the DMM will handle temperature readings.
 The connection for the DMM consists of connecting the positive connection to the output of the LM35, and the negative to ground.
+It is also important to note that when connecting the system with a UART cable, the board needs to share a common ground with the rest of the circuit.

 ## Circuit
 ### Open Loop Circuit